 A Service Release includes only minor changes and/or clarifications over a Major or Minor Release.
+Specifically, a Service Release must not include any significant new features and/or breaking changes.
 A Specification Team may consult with their PMC and Specification Committee to determine precisely what constitutes a minor change and/or clarification.